mahmoud-fathy1/node-service-01/README.md

 - Environment variables are used for configuration (`.env` file).
 - Sensitive operations are secured and validated.
 - Input sanitization and security best practices are applied.

----

-> This project is a technical demonstration only.